UAE Free Zones and Corporate Tax Applicability

 Qualifying IncomeIncludes:

-– Transactions with other Free Zones
+– Transactions with other Free Zone Companies (they are beneficiary recipient)

 Not applicable – all income treated the same